Jason Brooks (painter): Shows

 Brooks had his first one-man exhibition at the Entwistle Gallery in London in 1998.
 Since then he has shown regularly both in the UK and abroad, including a solo show at the National Portrait Gallery, London in 2008 of portraits, including Sir Paul Nurse, among others.
 Brooks is currently represented by Marlborough London, with his inaugural show at the gallery in 2013, entitled Ultraflesh.
-In 2015 Brooks' exhibition Origins brought together different techniques used throughout his career to create 8 paintings that drew initial influence from Gustave Courbet's 1886 paintingL'Origine du monde.
+In 2015 Brooks' exhibition Origins brought together different techniques used throughout his career to create 8 paintings that drew initial influence from Gustave Courbet's 1886 painting L'Origine du monde.